psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 #### Barebones coding

+If you rely on fancy IDEs for writing code, go barebones!
 Turn off syntax highlighting and autocomplete on whatever program you use to write code.
 In fact, try to use a barebones [vim](https://www.vim.org/) to write all your code (even today I still use a pretty barebones vim for writing most things, including this blog post).
 I guess you could also use Emacs.

 #### Practice, practice, practice